ASHS Distance - OT and PA

 |ASHS programs||9 credits per quarter||5 credits per quarter|

-The student expense budget is determined each year by the Financial Assistance Director.
+The student expense budget is determined each year by the director of Student Financial Services.
 Every effort is made to ensure that allowances in each category are realistic and fair.
-Although the Financial Assistance Director determines the average student budget, students having credit history difficulties may not be able to borrow the full budgeted amount due to the private loans being based on creditworthiness.
+Although the director determines the average student budget, students having credit history difficulties may not be able to borrow the full budgeted amount, due to the Graduate Plus loan and some private loans being based on creditworthiness.

 ATSU will verify all applicants who are selected for verification from the federally approved edits.
 If selected, students will need to submit a signed copy of their federal income tax return from the prior calendar year along with a verification worksheet.
 ATSU will compare the tax return and the verification worksheet to the Institutional Student Information Record (ISIR) to verify required items.
 Financial aid will not be awarded until the verification is complete.